boogiedk/AvaRaspberry/README.md

 ### Automatic Deployment to your Linux PC
 In order to configure automatic deployment for this application, you need to start use [Github Action](https://docs.github.com/en/actions).
 Good tutorial for configure [here.](https://www.youtube.com/watch?v=X3F3El_yvFg) After this, you need to write workflow file (pipeline).
-For deploing application on raspberry pi OS you can use [this workflow file.](https://github.com/boogiedk/AvaRaspberry/blob/master/.github/workflows/dotnet-desktop.yml)
+For deploying application on raspberry pi OS you can use [this workflow file.](https://github.com/boogiedk/AvaRaspberry/blob/master/.github/workflows/dotnet-desktop.yml)
-When you wrote file, you need to trigger your github action job.
+When you have been write file, you need to trigger your github action job.
 Done!

 Look at example how it works on Raspberry Pi 4 (Raspberry Pi Os based on Debian):